YashaswiVS/Blood-Bank-and-Donor-Management-System/README.md

 - IDE : VSCode.

 - Extract the files to htdocs folder (in xampp)
-- bbdms.sql (database) is present within the zip file.
 - Import bbdms.sql to xampp

 ABOUT THE PROJECT: